-I received this book for free from Edelweiss+ in exchange for an honest review.
+I received this book for free from Edelweiss+ to facilitate my review.
 This does not affect my opinion of the book or the content of my review.Dark Rhapsody by Helaine Mario

 Published by Oceanview Publishing on July 3, 2018

 Genres: Fiction, International Mystery & Crime, Mystery & Detective, Romance, Suspense